Dhiali/super-dashboard/README.md

 | Featured Character | Visualization Charts | Publisher History |
 | Visualization Charts |  |  |
 | Interactive Info Bubble |  |  |

+## The Idea

+The idea was to create a website that you could use to get an overview of overall stats, abilities, weaknesses etc. of any Pokemon by just doing a quick search.

 Dashboard Page: Displays a list of top superheroes and villains with interactive character cards.